-Today, we are releasing the .NET Core July 2019 Update.
-These updates contain security and reliability fixes.
+Today, we are releasing the .NET Core March 2020 Update.
+These updates only contain non-security fixes.
 See the individual release notes for details on updated packages.

 NOTE: If you are a Visual Studio user, there are MSBuild version requirements so use only the .NET Core SDK supported for each Visual Studio version.

 The Roslyn team continuously works to provide tooling that deeply understands the code you are writing in-order to help you be more productive.
 In this post, I’ll cover some of the latest .NET Productivity features available in Visual Studio 2019.